 Purposes of collection

-- Identify you and conduct appropriate checks
+- to identify you and conduct appropriate relevant checks;

-- process employment applications
+- to process employment applications;

 Sometimes we are required to collect your personal information to satisfy specific legal or regulatory obligations.
 The privacy statement you will receive when you acquire a service from us, or interact with us in a different way, will give you further details of which laws may require us to collect your personal information and may also contain additional or different purposes of collection depending on the service you acquire from us or your interaction with us.